Tanmoy1228/DataBase-Project/README.md

 # DataBase-Project

-Project for showing different online judge records for all students who have a user-id in that online judge.
+DataBase Project for showing different online judge records on competitive programming for all students who have a user-id in that online judge.